-The next two lemmas are immediate from the definitions of dumb and smart (and \cref{prop:basic fact}).
-They tell us that cost functions that admit dumb sequences are special.
-The first lemma implies that if~$\cost$ has a dumb random sequence, then the collection of sets that obey~$\cost$ is a principal ideal of ML-degrees.
+We make two observations that follow from the definitions of smartness and feebleness via \cref{prop:basic fact}.
+They tell us that cost functions that admit feeble sequences are special.
+The first observation implies that if~$\cost$ has a feeble random sequence, then the collection of sets that obey~$\cost$ determines a principal ideal of ML-degrees.